grz-gajda/comicvine-api/README.md

 __Author__: Grzegorz Gajda _<grz.gajda@outlook.com>_

+### Update v1.1.0

+If you don't want to use `CURLConnection` class, I added built-in integration with [guzzlehttp/guzzle](https://github.com/guzzle/guzzle) package.
+Since version 1.1.0, default provider for HTTP connection is `GuzzleConnection` class.

 ### Basic usage

 First, we need to create instance of `RegisterKey` object to verify our key.
 We can use `ComicVine` static class to make that object.